WHAT THIS IS

 We are working with a small number of firms before broader release.

-If your firm is taking on federal cannabis work — or has decided that it should be — we should talk before you scale the practice on tools that weren’t built for it.
+If your firm is running multi-disciplinary federal engagements — or has decided that it should be — we should talk before you scale the practice on tools that weren’t built for it.